venkatesh-r96/Structured-Data-Assignment/README.md

 # Structured-Data-Assignment
 Problem -1
-Description of the Dataset -
-The dataset in question contains a comprehensive collection of electronic health records belonging to patients who have been diagnosed with a specific disease.
-These health records comprise a detailed log of every aspect of the patients' medical history, including all diagnoses, symptoms, prescribed drug treatments, and medical tests that they have undergone.

  Result:
 * If we create columns in date wise , it will give the more accurate predictions.
 * In problem 1 a patient will be eligible for “Target Drug” or not in next 30 days.